joelburton/computer-setup/osx.md

 #####pylint
 The pair programming workstations at Hackbright have the pylint plugin installed.
 That's what generates those little red and yellow icons showing you where potential syntax errors in your code may be before you run it.
 Use the Package Manager you installed above to install the pyline plugin.

+** NOTE ** This won't work unless you also used pip to install pylint as show above

 #####SublimeLinter
 There is a more general linter that handles more than Python called SublimeLinter.
 The link to install it for Sublime Text 2 is https://sublime.wbond.net/installation#st2